bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Whiskers
 --------

-A |Whisker| will create a dimensionally-linked "stem", either located in data or screen coordinates.
+A |Whisker| will create a dimensionally linked "stem", either located in data or screen coordinates.
 Indicating error or uncertainty for measurements at a single point would be one common use for the Whisker annotation.